-	Aftercare is available until 5:30 p.m. for Nursery, Kindergarten and Lower Grade School students.
+Aftercare is available until 2:40 p.m. or 5:30 p.m. for Nursery, Kindergarten and Lower Grade School students.

-If you are applying for Fall 2013, please use the admissions checklist.
+If you are applying for Fall 2014, please use the admissions checklist.
 New students are welcome to join the school in early childhood or the grade school.
 If you are interested in immediate or mid-year enrollment, please contact our Admissions Director.
-(Please note there are some classes currently with a waiting list).

 Admissions Acceptance Criteria

-New students are accepted based on their ability to successfully access and engage in the curriculum through a solid and healthy partnership which includes student, teachers, parents and the school.
+New students are accepted based on their ability to successfully receive and engage in the curriculum through a solid and healthy partnership which includes student, teachers, parents and the school.
 Cape Ann Waldorf School bases enrollment decisions on criteria that best serve the healthy development of the child and the social health of the class.
 Please refer to our “Making a Commitment to Waldorf Education” section for more information.
-If at any point in the admissions process it is determined that these criteria are not able to be met, our admissions director will be in touch to end the process.
+If at any point in the admissions process it is determined that these criteria are not able to be met, our Admissions Director will be in touch to end the process.